EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

   source file is specified relative to the location of the package file (so fuzix-basefs.pkg needs to ../ its way to liberror.txt but fuzix-util.pkg can reference banner in the cwd).
+* l - link from existing file to new file.
+The full path of both files must be specified.
+The destination directory must exist.
+* r - remove an existing file.
+The full path of the file must be specified.

 The following attributes are shown in the examples: